Interviewsand Articles

 RW: Your father was Jewish and you became Baptist?

-FS: Because when he came to New York in 1903 he was told there was no work for him there and "you must go west."
+FS: Because when he came to New York in 1903.
+He was told there was no work for him there and "you must go west."
 So they got him on a train going out west in a deal that had to do with selling real estate.
 He was met in Los Angeles with a bus where he was taken to Long Beach with a whole group of people.
 They were going to try to sell them land there.
-The real estate guy running the show discovered my father spoke hardly any English and offered him a job and took him in.
+The real estate guy running the show discovered my father spoke hardly any English, but offered him a job and took him in.

 There was no Jewish synagogue in Long Beach in 1903, so he went to the Baptist church with his mentor.
-He was sent to the local high school and as he began to understand English, he listened to the Baptist preacher and decided that Jesus was the messiah for whom his people had waited.
+He was sent to the local high school, and as he began to understand English, he listened to the Baptist preacher.
+He decided that Jesus was the messiah for whom his people had waited.
 But he never spoke of it.
 We never knew a word of it.
 He thought he could keep all this away from all of that.

 We know this now, that there's no way to separate ourselves from the world's problems.
 Even Bush probably partly recognizes this, not fully, but partly.